alemorvan/documentation/docs/guides/custom-linux-kernel.md

 ## Kernel versions and naming conventions

-The web site listing of kernels available will contain folders for v1.0, v2.5, v2.6, v3.0, v3.x, v4.x, v5.x, v6.x and so forth.
+The website listing of kernels available will contain folders for v1.0, v2.5, v2.6, v3.0, v3.x, v4.x, v5.x, v6.x, and so forth.
 Before you follow your natural inclination to get the latest version, make sure you understand how the Linux kernel versioning system works.

 The current convention is to name and number major new kernel releases as “Linux 5.x” (also called the vanilla or mainline kernels).
 Thus, the first of this series will be Linux version 5.0 (same as 5.0.0), the next will be Linux version 5.1 (same as 5.1.0), followed by Linux version 5.2, and so on.